 - InterContinental Warszawa: This ultra-stylish 5-star is the best luxury hotel in Warsaw.
 It dazzles with well-adorned rooms & a whole host of world-class amenities.
 Don’t leave without soaking up the sensational views from the 43rd-floor swimming pool.

 By air: Poland’s capital is served by Warsaw Frederic Chopin Airport (WAW), the country’s busiest airport.
 Several major airlines fly into WAW from international destinations, including LOT Polish Airlines, Wizz Air, Lufthansa, and Air Canada.

 By train: Warsaw is well-connected to the rest of Poland and other European destinations by train.
 Popular journeys include Krakow (2h18m), Gdansk (2h40m), and Berlin (6h23m).

 - Interested in WWII history?
-Don’t miss out on the Warsaw Uprising Museum featuring a number of fascinating exhibits that detail the heroic, but ultimately unsuccessful, Polish resistance movement against Nazi occupation.
+Don’t miss out on the Warsaw Uprising Museum.
+The museum features fascinating exhibits detailing the heroic but ultimately unsuccessful Polish resistance movement against Nazi occupation.

 - Feeling a little regal?
-Try to squeeze in a visit to the stunning Wilanów Palace, a 17th-century Baroque royal residence 30 minutes southeast of the city centre by bus.
+Try to squeeze in a visit to the stunning Wilanów Palace.
+This 17th-century Baroque royal residence is located 30 minutes southeast of the city centre by bus.

 - Got Cold War nostalgia?
-Pop in for a quick evening visit to the Neon Museum in Praga, displaying some of the cool neon signs that lit up the streets of Warsaw during the postwar communist era.
+Pop into the Neon Museum in Praga for an evening visit.
+The Neon Museum displays some of the cool neon signs that lit up the streets of Warsaw during the postwar communist era.